 So, like from macroeconomics, microeconomics, finance.
-I quickly kind of saw, marketing is something that I’m passionate about.
+I quickly saw, marketing is something that I’m passionate about.
 Sand social media.
 I like to explore, be creative, also digital marketing.

 So, my first job started in a marketing agency, a kind of marketing consultancy, where I got into e-mail marketing, print marketing.
 Then I worked in an agency in London, kind of more for specific display marketing.

 Wow.
-Really lots of experiences.
+Lots of experiences.
 That’s cool.
 The whole world knows Nike, and maybe you could share just what is working for you at this company means?

-Yes, as I already said at the beginning, in my house I like sports.
-So, for me to work for a sports brand it’s fantastic.
-And I kind of grew up with campaigns and communication from Nike.
-So, I always looked up to the Nike athletes, and the movements from Nike are super motivational like we tried to motivate everyone to do it.
+Yes, as I already said at the beginning, in my house, I like sports.
+So, for me to work for a sports brand, it’s fantastic.
+And I grew up with campaigns and communication from Nike.
+So, I always looked up to the Nike athletes, and the movements from Nike are super motivational, like we tried to motivate everyone to do it.
 So, everyone can achieve something if they believe in themselves, and everything is kind of possible.